-Under this alternative, the proposed Tule Wind Project would be the same as described in Section B of this EIR/EIS with the exception that the 138 kV transmission line that would connect into the Boulevard Substation Rebuild component of the ECO Substation Project would be located farther west (Figure C-2).
-As shown in Figure C-2, under this alternative, the proposed 138 kV transmission line would run from the proposed collector substation approximately 5.5 miles south to the Rough Acres Ranch (south of turbine G18).
+Under this alternative, the proposed Tule Wind Project would consist of 128 turbines and would be the same as described in Section B of this EIR/EIS with the exception that the 138 kV transmission line that would connect into the Boulevard Substation Rebuild component of the ECO Substation Project would be located farther west (Figure C-2B).
+As shown in Figure C-2B, under this alternative, the proposed 138 kV transmission line would run from the proposed collector substation approximately 5.5 miles south to the Rough Acres Ranch (south of turbine G18).
 From Rough Acres Ranch, the line would continue west to Ribbonwood Road (approximately 3 miles).
 The line would continue south on Ribbonwood Road to Old Highway 80 and east along Old Highway 80 to the Boulevard Substation.